Keyboard shortcuts

 }

-Anything you used to write inline in main() after App::new() moves into build().
-With one important exception, see step 5.
+Anything you write inline in main() after App::new() moves into build(), with one exception, see step 5.

 4. Standalone main.rs